SubhraneelBhadury/SubhraneelBhadury/README.md

 - 👋 Hi, I’m @SubhraneelBhadury
 - 👀 I’m interested in ...Software Development, DSA, Music production
-- 🌱 I’m currently learning ...DSA and C++
+- 🌱 I’m currently learning ...DSA and DBMS
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ...DSA
 - 📫 How to reach me ... stormzmusix@gmail.com
 - 😄 Pronouns: ...He/Him
 - ⚡ Fun fact: ...
 I have a music channel @stormzmusix on youtube.
 Do check it out.
 I'm sure you'll like it